Abdul18712/Automated-business-tracker/README.md

 # Automated Business Tracker (Bike Flipping Spreadsheet)

-A Google Sheets-based project to organize and automate a local **bike flipping operation**.
-It helps track listings, manage service schedules by mileage, calculate profit margins, and log distances from your location (Antioch, CA).
+A Google Sheets-based project to organize and automate a local bike flipping operation.
+It helps track listings, manage service schedules by mileage, calculate profit margins, and log distances from your location.

 ## 🚲 Features
 - 🛠️ Tracks repair/service status per bike